-- Cabezon is Spanish for large head, which is a main characteristic of these fish
+- Cabezon comes from Spanish for ‘large head,’ which is a main characteristic of these fish

-- Large, scaleless fish with a broad bony support extending from the eye across the cheek just under the skin.
+- A large, scaleless fish with a broad bony support extending from the eye across the cheek just under the skin

 - They have 11 spines on their dorsal fin (upright fin on their back) and a thick spine before their eyes

-- Females greenish in color, with lots of mottling to help with camouflage
+- Females greenish in coloration, with lots of mottling to help with camouflage

 - Their skin and mouth can look blue